Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: Preliminaries

 \section{Preliminaries}

 In this paper we want to maintain approximate shortest paths in an undirected graph $ G = (V, E) $ with positive integer edge weights in the range from $ 1 $ to $ W $, for some parameter $ W $.
 The graph undergoes a sequence of \emph{updates}, which might be edge deletions or edge weight increases.
 This is called the \emph{decremental setting}.
-We denote by $ V $ the set of nodes of $ G $ and by $ E $ the set of edges of $ G $ before the first edge deletion.
-We set $ n = |V| $ and $ m = |E| $.
+We denote by $ V $ the set of nodes of $ G $ and by $ E $ the set of edges of $ G $.
+We denote by $ n $ the number of nodes of $ G $ and by $ m $ the number of edges of $ G $ before the first edge deletion.